Frank Selke Jr.: Early life

-Selke was born on September 7, 1929 in Toronto.
+Selke was born on September 7, 1929, in Toronto.
 He was the sixth of seven children born to and Mary Agnes (Schmidt) and Frank J. Selke.
 The elder Selke, an electrician and manager of a minor professional hockey team, was hired by the Toronto Maple Leafs on the day Selke Jr. was born.
 Selke played bantam hockey in Toronto and was a member of the St. Michael's College School football team.

 Montreal Canadiens and Hockey Night in Canada

 Selke dropped out of high school to work at the Montreal Forum, when his father became general manager of the Montreal Canadiens in 1946.
 Selke started as a general labourer and moved up to working on ice crew and as an electrician's helper before becoming the Forum's publicity director in 1951.
-In 1960, he became the host and interviewer on Hockey Night in Canada telecasts in Montreal while continuing his work with the team.
+From 1958-1967, he became the colour commentator, host, and interviewer on Hockey Night in Canada telecasts in Montreal while continuing his work with the team.

 Oakland Seals

 In 1967, Selke became the president of the expansion Oakland Seals.
 Following Bert Olmstead's departure in 1968, Selke stepped down as president and took over as general manager.
 The Seals made the playoffs in Selke's first two seasons as general manager, but struggled financially.
 After aborted relocations to Buffalo and Vancouver, the team was purchased by Oakland Athletics owner Charlie Finley in 1970.
-Finley offered Selke a one year contract at a reduced salary to stay on as GM, but Selke declined and left the team.
+Finley offered Selke a one-year contract at a reduced salary to stay on as GM, but Selke declined and left the team.